chrs1885/Capable/README.md

 let capable = Capable(with: [.largerText, .boldText, .shakeToUndo])
 ```

-You can find all list of all accessibility features available on each platform in the [accessibility feature overview](#accessibility-feature-overview) section.
+You can find a list of all accessibility features available on each platform in the [accessibility feature overview](#accessibility-feature-overview) section.

 ### Get & send accessibility status